DworkinLab/episodicSequenceData/Plots_Outline_Questions.md

   Note: Fst values are windows, so use of comparison with other measures here is to ensure Fst is sufficiently high in window around positions of interest.

-  What method (or should I) downscale the Fst values with Sel:Sel and Con:Con comparisons? (previous ideas were (Fst_C:C + Fst_S:S)/2 for scaling)
+  Should I downscale the Fst values with Sel:Sel and Con:Con comparisons? (below are the plots for 115)

-  Can Fst values use p.adjust as well?
-You mentioned using Fdr on these values when comparing, not sure if this works though?
+     --: Method? (previous ideas were (Fst_C:C + Fst_S:S)/2 for scaling)

 ### 2. Bonferroni vs. Fdr: